jkeefe/newmark-design-development/README.md

 ## Class 9 • Make bots to do your bidding

-- Every time Donald Trump tweets, put it in a spreadsheet
+- Every time a famous person tweets, put it in a spreadsheet
 - Every time it's at or below 32 degrees send a tweet
 - Whenever someone posts on their blog, get an email
 - Whenever papers are filed in a court case, get an email